septentrio-gnss/septentrio_gnss_driver/README.md

     + default: `aux1`
   + `vehicle_frame_id`: name of the ROS tf frame for the vehicle.
 Default is the same as `poi_frame_id` but may be set otherwise.
     + default: `base_link`
+  + `local_frame_id`: name of the ROS tf frame for the local frame.
+    + default: `odom`
+  + `insert_local_frame`: Wether to insert a local frame to published tf according to [ROS REP 105](https://www.ros.org/reps/rep-0105.html#relationship-between-frames).
+The transform from the local frame specified by `local_frame_id` to the vehicle frame specified by `vehicle_frame_id` has to be provided, e.g. by odometry.
+Insertion of the local frame means the transform between local frame and global frame is published instead of transfrom between vehicle frame and global frame.
+    + default: `false`
   + `get_spatial_config_from_tf`: wether to get the spatial config via tf with the above mentioned frame ids.
 This will override spatial settings of the config file.
 For receiver type `ins` with `multi_antenna` set to `true` all frames have to be provided, with `multi_antenna` set to `false`, `aux1_frame_id` is not necessary.
 For type `gnss` with dual-antenna setup only `frame_id`, `aux1_frame_id`, and `poi_frame_id` are needed.
 For single-antenna `gnss` no frames are needed.
 Keep in mind that tf has a tree structure.
 Thus, `poi_frame_id` is the base for all mentioned frames.
     + default: `false`
   + `use_ros_axis_orientation` Wether to use ROS axis orientations according to [ROS REP 103](https://www.ros.org/reps/rep-0103.html#axis-orientation) for body related frames and geographic frames.
 Body frame directions affect INS lever arms and IMU orientation setup parameters.
 Geographic frame directions affect orientation Euler angles for INS+GNSS and attitude of dual-antenna GNSS.